jacobnordstrom9/tripleJ/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We have created a website that will allow the user to easily search for their favorite movies and quickly see what streaming service the movie is available on.
-The front page displays the current Top 20 movies, with a description/photo/streaming service its available on.
-A button which will bring you to a top 10 movie of a specific genre.
-A useable search bar to search for a specific movie.
-If a movie is also being played in theaters, the user will be able to search for movie times in their area.
+We have created a website that will allow the user to easily search for their favorite Movies/TV Shows and quickly see what streaming service your selection is available on.
+The front page shows the current Top 20 Movies/TV Shows, with a dynamic interface displaying general information and a clickable link to view your selection on its available streaming service.
+Want to save a list of movies to view later?
+Add it to your "List" and never worry about losing that niche movie later.

 ### Built With